rajeshrinet/pyross/README.md

 model.simulate(S0, Ia0, Is0, contactMatrix, Tf, Nt, filename)
 ```

-* See the [examples folder](https://github.com/rajeshrinet/pyross/tree/master/examples) for a list of worked out examples.
+* See the [examples folder](https://github.com/rajeshrinet/pyross/tree/master/examples) for a list of worked-out examples.

 * [State-wise prediction of COVID-19 in India using PyRoss by Ashish Kumar and Mohit Chaukikar](https://medium.com/@mohit.chaukikar_57513/an-attempt-to-study-the-spread-of-covid-19-at-state-level-in-india-6ccb910c8b55)

-## Support

-* For help with and questions about PyRoss, please post to the [pyross-users](https://groups.google.com/forum/#!forum/pyross) group.
-* For bug reports and feature requests, please use the [issue tracker](https://github.com/rajeshrinet/pyross/issues) on GitHub.

 ## License
 We believe that openness and sharing improves the practice of science and increases the reach of its benefits.
 This code is released under the [MIT license](http://opensource.org/licenses/MIT).
 Our choice is guided by the excellent article on [Licensing for the scientist-programmer](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1002598).